If you cannot find the answer to your question, please Contact Us.

 For NPPF Step 2 Legal Examination candidates, the online service is updated with the new syllabus in October each year, once the final exam of the previous syllabus has taken place.
 We strongly recommend waiting until the new syllabus is available before purchasing your subscription.
 Those wishing to purchase a subscription early will be automatically upgraded to the new syllabus on its release in mid-October, but access to the new syllabus will not be available before then.

-For NIE candidates, as there is a short period when two NIE syllabuses are available, we strongly recommend candidates who wish to subscribe to the online Manual and Workbook or Q&A purchase a subscription with the same year that their exam will be taking place.
-For example, if you are taking an exam in 2020, then you should purchase a subscription for the 2020 editions of the Manuals or Q&As.
+For NIE candidates, as there is a short period when two NIE syllabuses are available, we strongly recommend candidates who wish to subscribe to the online Manual and Workbook or Q&A purchase a subscription with the same year that their exam will take place.
+For example, if you are taking an exam in 2022, then you should purchase a subscription for the 2022 editions of the Manuals or Q&As.

 National Investigators’ Examination (NIE) Candidates

-What happens after the last 2020 NIE exam?
+What happens after the last annual NIE exam?

-I have a 2021 subscription which is due to expire after the final exam.
+I have an annual subscription which is due to expire after the final exam.
 What happens to my subscription?

 All subscribers will automatically be upgraded to the new edition if their subscription period runs past the date of the final exam of the current edition.
-The final NIE exam of 2021 is to be held on 30th November 2021.
 This applies for both Manual and Workbook subscribers and those using the Q&A.

-I am taking an exam in 2022.
+I am taking an exam next year.
 When can I purchase a subscription?

-The new syllabus for 2022 exams will be published on 1st December 2021.
+The new syllabus for next year's exams will be published in December.
 If you wish to purchase a subscription to the Manual and Workbook, you can do so from this date.
-The online Q&A will remain on the 2021 syllabus until after the final 2021 exam (on 30th November), but will be updated with 2022 questions in early December.
+The online Q&A will remain on the syllabus until after the final exam of the year (generally November), but will be updated with next year's questions in early December.
 For this reason, Q&A and Combined (Manual, Workbook, and Q&A) subscribers are strongly advised to wait until the new syllabus is published to purchase their subscriptions.

 If I subscribe now will I get immediate access to my online subscription?